Fact-checked by the onlinepaydaynews.com editorial team

 What is the average APR for a short-term loan in 2026?

 The average APR varies widely by product type.
 Traditional payday loans still reach 200–400% APR in unregulated states, while installment loans from regulated lenders range from 36% to 180%.
-Bank-offered small-dollar products are available in the 36–70% APR range.
+Bank-offered small-dollar products are available in the 36–70% APR range for qualified borrowers.

 Are payday loans still legal in 2026?